13+ Best Caribbean Islands For Solo Travel (+ Tips!)

 1. Dominican Republic

 One of my favorite Caribbean destinations is the Dominican Republic.
 It’s technically not an island, but a nation on the island of Hispaniola with a lot to do and see.
+It also offers one of the best solo beach vacations you can find.

 First of all, if you’re looking for a relaxing solo trip to the Caribbean, Punta Cana is a must!
 The region is very safe and is known for its plethora of all-inclusive resorts, beautiful connecting beaches, and tropical paradise setting.